Optimal Differentially Private Model Training with Public Data: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Thomas Steinke, Gautam Kamath, and Adam Smith for very helpful pointers and explanations related to existing lower bound proof techniques.
+The authors would like to thank Gautam Kamath, Adam Smith, Thomas Steinke, and Jonathan Ullman for very helpful pointers and explanations related to existing lower bound proof techniques.
 We thank Arnold Pereira for discussions and providing feedback at various stages of this project.
-We thank Hilal Asi for sharing the code of PrivUnitG.
+We thank Michael Menart for helpful feedback on an earlier version of this manuscript.
+We thank the TPDP and ICML reviewers for their helpful feedback.
 This work was supported in part by a gift from Meta and the USC-Meta Center for Research and Education in AI \& Learning.
+AL's work was supported in part by NSF award DMS-2023239 and AFOSR award FA9550-21-1-0084.